emilya21/emilya21.github.io/_posts/2019-03-11-farm-cluster-intro.md

 you’re on the FARM\!

 In your FARM Terminal window, go ahead and run `pwd` to see where you are.
-This directory should be your username, and we’ll refer to this as your FARM home directory.
+This directory should be your username, and from now on we’ll refer to this as your **FARM home directory**.
 Use `ls` to see what’s here.

 ![](/assets/rmd-images/farm-cluster-intro/log_on.gif)